SciML/ColPrac/README.md

 *   PRs with large improvements to style should not also change functionality.

     *   This is to avoid making large diffs that are not the focus of the PR.
-    *   While it is often helpful to fix a few typos in comments on the way past, it is different to using a regex or formatter on the whole project to fix spacing around operators.
+    *   While it is often helpful to fix a few typos in comments on the way past, it is different from using a regex or formatter on the whole project to fix spacing around operators.

 *   PRs introducing breaking changes should make this clear when opening the PR.
-*   You should not push commits which commented-out tests.
+*   You should not push commits with commented-out tests.
     *   If pushing a commit for which a test is broken, use the `@test_broken` macro.
     *   Commenting out tests while developing locally is okay, but committing a commented-out test increases the risk of it silently not being run when it should be.
-*   You should not squash down commits while review is still on-going.
+*   You should not squash down commits while review is still ongoing.

-    *   Squashing commits prevents the reviewer being able to see what commits are added since the last review.
+    *   Squashing commits prevents the reviewer from seeing what commits have been added since the last review.
 *   You should help __review__ your PRs, even though you cannot __approve__ your own PRs.

     *   For instance, start the review process by commenting on why certain bits of the code changed, or highlighting places where you would particularly like reviewer feedback.